Kyle-Mendes/Rogue/README.md

 2. `npm link`
 3. Go to your game's directory
 4. `npm link rogue`

+If you just want to see it in action, look in the examples directory:

-5. Look in `examples/simple/app.js` for details on getting started
+1. Look in `examples/simple/app.js` for details on getting started
-6. Run `npm build` and `npm run run` in `examples/simple` to see it in action!
+1. Run `npm build` and `npm run run` in `examples/simple` to see it in action!

 # Roadmap
 1. Add the ability to have complex connections between rooms (right angles).
 Right now, they can only be straight lines
 2. Add a viewport, so the map can be very large, but only the values in view are rendered to the screen
 3. Add the ability to link dungeons together.
-This would act like floors for deep dunegone traversal.
+This would act like floors for deep dungeon traversal.